Mermaid: Japanese folklore

-The ningyos flesh was purported to be an elixir, and consuming its flesh said to bestow remarkable longevity.

 A famous ningyo legend concerns the Yao bikuni who is said to have partaken of the flesh of a merfolk and attained miraculous longevity and lived for centuries.
 It is not discernible whether the flesh was a female; a pair of translators call it "flesh of a mermaid" in one book, but merely a "strange fish with a human face" in another.